Quick facts about the project

 - In May of 2016 a perfect plot of land (4900sqm) was purchased in the village of Les, and the plans to build a “top-of-the-line” skills training center unfolded.

-- DLCC is already working closely with local experts and consultants in the field of energy and conservation.
-We aim to be an example to the community by building a truly green and eco friendly center.
+- DLCC is already working closely with local experts, energy consultants and conservationist.
+We aim to be an example to the community by building a truly green and eco-friendly center.

 - A further investment of USD 500,000 is required for further operational costs and continued support to make it an overall unique and successful project.